sleepy221/ansible/README.md

 ansible_user = root
 ansible_network_os = ios
 ```
+### Note:
+If you will not be pushing the configurations out to any devices you will not need to modify the default Ansible hosts file

+## Step 3:

 ## Built With
 * [PyCharm Professional](https://www.jetbrains.com/pycharm/) - IDE Used
 * [Ansible](https://www.ansible.com/) - Automation Framework